Baxi-codes/my-regex-engine/README.md

 This project is a regular expression engine supporting basic operations such as union, concatenation, and Kleene star.
 It utilizes Deterministic Finite Automata (DFA) for efficient pattern matching.

 The project is yet to be fully implemented.
-Current state of implementation: Lexer implemented.
+Current state of implementation: Parser implemented.

 ## Implementation